Pérez Zeledón (canton): Economy

 The first two products are the most important in the region.

 Livestock activities are also economically relevant, with pigs and cattle being the most important.
 The latter is used for fattening and dairy.

-Commercial activities have emerged with boom in recent decades, largely due to the establishment of credit unions, banks, local companies, media, and various other companies of the central valley (San José) setting operations in the canton.
+Commercial activities have boomed in recent decades, mainly due to the establishment of credit unions, banks, local companies, media, and various other companies of the Central Valley (San José) setting up operations in the canton.

 Tourism

-Its main attraction is its ecological diversity.
-There are such sites as the Chirripó National Park (one of the highest peak in Central America and the Caribbean, with an elevation of 3,820 meters above sea level) and great scenic beauty, flora and fauna all throughout.
+The area's main attraction is its ecological diversity.
+Tourist sites in the area include the Chirripó National Park, one of the highest peaks in Central America and the Caribbean, at 3,820 meters above sea level.

 Among other attractions are the journeys along the rapids.

-Another park of prominence in the area is the Parque Internacional La Amistad, literally 'The Friendship International Park'.
+Another prominent park in the area is the Parque Internacional La Amistad, literally 'The Friendship International Park'.

 Education

-The first elementary school in Pérez Zeledón was established during Ascensión Esquivel Ibarra's government (1902-1906).
-It was called Escuela Mixta de Ureña and was located in the Ureña district, south of San Isidro de El General's central park.
-After the Costa Rican Civil War the school was moved to a new building located 100 meters past San Isidro de El General's main entrance.
-It currently serves under the name "Escuela 12 de Marzo", in honour of the start of the Costa Rican Civil War (which had just ended when the school was re-inaugurated at its current location).
+The first elementary school in Pérez Zeledón was established during Ascensión Esquivel Ibarra's government (1902–1906).
+It was called Escuela Mixta de Ureña.
+It was in the Ureña district, south of San Isidro de El General's central park.
+After the Costa Rican Civil War, the school was moved to a new building 100 meters past San Isidro de El General's main entrance.
+It currently serves under the name "Escuela 12 de Marzo", in honor of the start of the Costa Rican Civil War (which had just ended when the school was re-inaugurated at its current location).

 Transportation

 Road transportation

-The canton is covered by the following road routes:
+The following road routes cover the canton: